yjoyama/p8106_midterm/final_report.md

 ## Selection of Tuning Parameters

 In predictive modeling, tuning parameters are crucial as they can significantly affect the model's performance.
-To select the best tuning parameters, Initially, we used a wide range and search pattern, we created a grid of potential models with different degrees and numbers of terms to prune, then used 10-fold cross-validation to select the optimal combination.
+To select the best tuning parameters, Initially, we used a wide range and search pattern, we created a grid of potential models with degrees from 2 to 30 and numbers of terms to prune, then used 10-fold cross-validation to select the optimal combination.
 After identifying promising ranges for the selected parameters where show the best cross-validation performance, we then searched parameter patterns within a narrower range and with more density by decreasing the step within each parameter sequence.
 For example, with the MARS model (Figure 2(a)), we started with a relatively large number of maximum terms in the initial grid search to capture potential model complexity.
 We then narrowed down the search space for the degree of interaction and number of terms based on cross-validation performance.
 The best tuning parameters given by the cross-validation is: `nprune = 7`, `degree = 4`.

 ## Model Comparison

 After fitting all the models, we used the resamples function to compare their performance based on RMSE.
 The performance of all models was assessed through 10-fold cross-validation on the training set.
-Repeated cross-validation was not employed to avoid excessive computational cost.
 The results of the cross-validation are presented below:

 \begin{figure}[ht]
 \centering